reactjs/react.dev/content/docs/state-and-lifecycle.md

 ```

 The merging is shallow, so `this.setState({comments})` leaves `this.state.posts` intact, but completely replaces `this.state.comments`.
+React detects which attributes has object passed to the `this.setState`, and update only them.

 ## The Data Flows Down {#the-data-flows-down}